 The purpose of this site characterization is to identify any existing hazardous conditions across the entire Site.
-A summary of the areas that will be investigated, along with the proposed boring identification number and the analyses being performed, has been provided as Appendix D.
+A summary of the areas that will be investigated, along with the proposed boring identification number and the analyses being performed, has been provided as Appendix F.

-This Work Plan presents the methods and protocols to be used to complete the Phase II Investigation of soil at the Site.
-Groundwater at the Site has been previously assessed by the Area B Groundwater Investigation (conducted in accordance with the approved Phase II Investigation Work Plan: Area B Groundwater Investigation).
-Sub-slab soil gas will also be investigated at the Site below several existing buildings, but the sub-slab soil gas sampling plan has not been finalized at this time.
-A Work Plan Addendum for the sub-slab soil gas investigation will be submitted to the MDE and USEPA for approval once a field visit can be conducted to formulate an appropriate sampling plan.
+This Work Plan presents the methods and protocols to be used to complete the Phase II Investigation of soil (and sediment) at the Site.
+Groundwater at the Site has been previously assessed by the Area B Groundwater Investigation, which was conducted in accordance with the approved Phase II Investigation Work Plan: Area B Groundwater Investigation.
+Sub-slab soil gas may be investigated at the Site in the future, pending review of the analytical results of this Phase II Investigation obtained from site soil and sediment samples.
+If necessary, a sub-slab soil gas Work Plan Addendum will be prepared in the future to investigate below existing buildings at the Site.

 These methods and procedures follow the MDE-VCP and USEPA guidelines.
-Information regarding the project organization, field activities and sampling methods, sampling equipment, sample handling and management procedures, the laboratory analytical methods and selected laboratory, quality control and quality assurance procedures, investigation-derived waste (IDW) management methods, and reporting requirements are described in detail in the QAPP that has been developed to support the investigation and remediation of the Tradepoint Atlantic Site (Quality Assurance Project Plan, ARM Group Inc., April 5, 2016).
+Information regarding the project organization, field activities and sampling methods, sampling equipment, sample handling and management procedures, the laboratory analytical methods and selected laboratory, quality control and quality assurance procedures, investigation-derived waste (IDW) management methods, and reporting requirements are described in detail in the QAPP that has been developed to support the investigation and remediation of the Tradepoint Atlantic property (Quality Assurance Project Plan, ARM Group Inc., April 5, 2016).

 The proposed schedule of this investigation is contained in this Work Plan (Section 8.0).
-All site characterization activities will be conducted under the HASP (Appendix E).
+All site characterization activities will be conducted under the HASP (Appendix G).